ikp4success/shopasource/README.md

 #### Settings

-Update values in configs/dev for dev environment and deploy's.
+* Update values in configs/dev for dev environment and deploy's.
+* A template dev.json.template is provided to setup a dev.json config files.
+* Use debug.json for debugging and testing.
+* dev.json is git-ignored to protect sensitive keys.

 ##### run flask project